microsoft/vcpkg-docs/vcpkg/troubleshoot/asset-caching.md

 * `<url>`: The container's base URL
-* `<sas>`: A Shared Access Signature (SAS) token if working with Azure Storage Contianers; or an authentication request parameter if working with other providers.
+* `<sas>`: A Shared Access Signature (SAS) token if working with Azure Storage Containers, or an authentication request parameter if working with other providers.
 * `<rw>`: (Optional) read/write permission configuration

 > !NOTE